aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 If any one of the six subtests are absent the Vector object can not be reliably created and the process is aborted.
 The TestEndpoint is marked IMPOSSIBLE to prevent any further automated attempts at analysis.
 Such objects are not considered any further in this study.
 Situations like this may arise where the test was cancelled partway through and not all three following subtests were completed.

 The Haversine distance formula gives a great circle distance travelled between two LocationTests (essentially a straight line at these scales).
 Dividing this result by the time difference gives an average speed in metres per second.
+The time between two LocationTests is not the same as the TestEndpoint's total elapsed time.
+The interval is greater as it allows for NetworkTests, PingTests and the duration of the LocationTests themselves.

 The generation of mobile network is here taken as a proxy for connection speed.
 For example LTE is a fourth generation network and here assigned 4.0 for a networkClass property, where HSDPA would be assigned 3.5, CDMA 2.5 and so on.
 We assume that wifi is generation 5.0 due to its higher potential connection speed.
 Subtracting the following networkClass from the preceding one gives a networkChange value, positive reflecting improving network and negative degrading network connectivity.